 - You are guilty of communicating a false promise or statement that was relied upon by the public in an attempt to illegally secure money or property.

-- The statement was delivered by the USPS or electronic/digital means.
+- The false promise or statement was delivered by the USPS or through electronic or digital means.

-- Property or money was secured as the result of the false promise or statement.
+- It is believed you were successful in securing property or money as the result of a false promise or statement.

 Defending Charges of Mail Fraud